cig0/old_blog/we-are-in-business-finally.md

 We are in business, finally! (aka About)

-It certainly took me more time than I'd wished to set up this blog but finally here we are.
+It certainly took me more time than I'd wished to set up the blog but finally here we are.

 **This blog**...